pbeukema/LabHacks/readme.md

 ##  fMRI
 * Know your neuroanatomy.
 Julian Caspers, a neuroradiologist, provided a great set of [guidelines](https://www.humanbrainmapping.org/files/2017/ED%20Courses/Course%20Materials/Anatomy_Caspers_Julian.pdf) at the 2017 Organization for Human Brain Mapping conference.
 You also may find this interactive [brain explorer](http://www.brainfacts.org/3D-Brain#intro=false&focus=Brain-cerebral_hemisphere-right) useful.

+* Neuroimaging is easy to do wrong and still get a result.
+Here are common pitfalls to avoid when running your analysis.

 * It is absolutely critical to know what kind of power you have and what you can conclude from the kind of analysis that you are doing.
 Here is a useful [guide](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0184923).

 * Standardize your imaging data set using the [BIDS format](http://bids.neuroimaging.io/) - this will make your data more accessible to both your collaborators and the field at large.